jumphone/PhenoPro/README.md

-# The phenotype-part of PhenoPro
+# The Phenotype-part of PhenoPro